Allegheny Technologies: ATI Technologies born 1996

 In September 2016 the company said it would shut down its Frackville plant, which produced titanium bar and hair-thin wire in a 55,000-square-foot facility.

 In 2019 the firm sold its ATI Cast Products plant in Albany OR to a Cleveland OH company.
 At the time, the firm employed some 900 people in three plants in the Albany area.

 The firm announced in December 2020 the closure of its Albany plant.
 The plant had been subject to a United Steel Workers certification drive in March 2019.

-In March 2021, about 1,300 workers at nine facilities in the northern United States, all members of the United Steelworkers, went on strike over proposed changes to their health care plans.
-The strike ended in July with the company rejecting its proposed changes.
+In March 2021, about 1,300 workers at nine facilities in the northern United States, all member of the United Steelworkers, went on strike over proposed changes to their health care plans.
+The strike ended in July when the company and USW reached an agreement on a new contract.

 In June 2022, the company was officially renamed from Allegheny Technologies Incorporated to ATI.
 Alongside this, the company's domain was changed from ATImetals.com to ATImaterials.com.

 In December 2022 the company closed its Albany plant.

 As of September 2023 ATI was "a $3.8 billion company" with more than 6,000 workers in more than 30 locations in the United States and more than a dozen in Europe and Asia.

 In June 2023 ATI announced a $28 million expansion of its Richland WA plant, located in the Horn Rapids Industrial Park.
 At the same time it announced it would re-start its Albany OR operations.
 The Richland plant has a furnace, which liquefies the metal with electron beams.
 The liquid metal flows into hearths where defects are removed.
 The finished products are billets that weigh up to 44,000 pounds.
 It also has a vacuum arc remelting process.
+ATI Additive Manufacturing Products was opened in Margate, Florida in 2024.

 Products

-The company organizes its products into two segments: